cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_dyeing.md

 - consider the relationship between historical and modern materials and tools
 - understand how units of measure were communicated before the age of standardization
-- interpret how the steps described in historical recipes might be modernized
+- interpret how the steps described in historical recipes might be interpreted in a modern context
-- consider the relationship between dyes and pigments and thus between the textile tradea and art production
+- consider the relationship between dyes and pigments and thus between the textile trade and art production

 ### Dyeing with natural colorants